ericmjl/llamabot/docs/index.md

 ### Chat Bot

-To experiment with a Chat Bot in the Jupyter notebook, we also provide the ChatBot interface.
+To experiment with a Chat Bot in the Jupyter Notebook, we also provide the ChatBot interface.
 This interface automagically keeps track of chat history for as long as your Jupyter session is alive.
-Doing so allows you to use your own local Jupyter notebook as a chat interface.
+Doing so allows you to use your own local Jupyter Notebook as a chat interface.

 For example: